clemedon/minishell/doc/issues.md

 ##  Execution

-- Protect all open and close
-> Create a function to handle file control error

-- Fix execution behavior:
+- Fix execution multipipe
 > `cat | cat | cat` then `<CR><C-C>` the prompt should go to newline.
 > `cat | ls` then `<CR><C-C>` the prompt should go to newline.

-- Fix execution issue
+- Fix execution space
 > Stdin remain open when commandline start with a <space>
 > Or is only one <space>